The impact of Solar magnetic field configurations on the production of gamma rays at the Solar disk: Realistic injection

 \item For the initial pitch-angle distribution, we assume isotropic momentum at $r = 2.5 R_\odot$.
 This is only valid for strong scattering of particles reaching this outer boundary of the solar atmosphere. \cite{Hutchinson-etal-2022} introduces the effect of magnetic mirroring that can already happen in the Parker magnetic field between the Earth and Sun.
 Without additional scattering, this will change the pitch-angle distribution.
 In Appendix \ref{app:mu0} we investigate the effect of a different pitch-angle distribution leading to an increased gamma-ray flux up to a factor 2.
 Depending on the details of the scattering, i.e., the pitch-angle diffusion coefficient, this effect might become even stronger.

 \item In this study, we focus on the impact of solar magnetic field configuration.
 Therefore, we apply a simplified spherical symmetric gas distribution.
 In nature, one would expect a coupling between the magnetic field structure and the gas distribution.
+State-of-the-art 3D MHD models, by solving the coupled plasma–magnetic system, can provide physically self-consistent 3D densities that vary with magnetic topology and dynamics, and may yield higher densities in specific regions than a 1D model.
 This will increase the total gamma-ray emission as the particles will see more column density and the interactions become more likely \citep{Linker-etal-1999, vanDerHolst-etal-2014, Perri-etal-2022}.

 Besides the increased interactions within the chromosphere, the GCRs reaching the lower boundary of our simulation, the photosphere, can interact in the deeper layers of the Sun \citep{Li-etal-2024}.
 The combination of both effects can increase the total gamma-ray flux easily by a factor 3 or more. \end{enumerate}